gnastnosaj/gnastnosaj.github.io/source/_posts/resume.md

 ### Smart Rebuild
 This project was build on micro service architecture, using Springboot and Angular framework, as a fullstack developer, I was resposible for user story efforts estimation, implementation and unit test for both front end and back end services based on the team capacity.

+### FFG Rebuild
+This project was build on micro service architecture, using Springboot and Angular framework, I created a tool to transform angular js code to angular 18, I also import an angular library using git submodule which can save about 20% time of migration.

 ## Tiandi (Changzhou) Automation Co., Ltd (2019/04 - 2022/03)

 ### Belt Conveyor Control Mobile APP